 For a lot of people, 3-6 months’ expenses are such an unrealistic goal, so they don’t even try to take the first step.

 So, let’s define having enough liquidity as being able to address two types of emergencies:

 - Ordinary emergencies.
 These require emergency cash.
 Now.
 Or next week.
 Things like car repairs, a roof repair deductible or an emergency room bill count as sudden emergencies.
 They won’t have a permanent impact on your finances, and you’ll eventually be able to replenish your emergency cash.
 You don’t want to have to sell securities (especially if the market is down and you’re not getting as much out of those securities) to pay for emergencies.
 You want immediate access to pay for these emergencies.

 - Extraordinary emergencies.
-These are things that will permanently change your life, and have a direct financial impact on you.
+These are things that will permanently change your life and have a direct financial impact on you.
 Things like a forced early retirement, DUI, significant injury.
 All of these things will have a long-lasting, even permanent, financial impact, and you need to have enough liquidity to give you time and space to develop a long term plan and adjust.
-You might need some time to unlock the money from a maturing CD, or pull it out of an account.
-However, it’s still cash, or a cash-equivalent, and you won’t lose a lot of value like you would if you had to sell securities.
+You might need some time to unlock the money from a maturing CD or pull it out of an account.
+However, it’s still cash or a cash-equivalent, and you won’t lose a lot of value like you would if you had to sell securities.

 So, What do I Need for a Financial Emergency?

 First, there’s your emergency cash.
 Let’s take another step and assume that this will be emergency cash…not anything else but cold, hard, cash.
-Just like I indicate in my other article, it depends on your personal situation.
+Just like I indicated in my other article, it depends on your personal situation.
 You should have the following amounts saved:

 - If you have a stable job and regular income, then set aside 10% of your annual income.